zoecournia/FEPrepare/README.md

 `vmd -dispdev text -e vmd_prepare_ligand_after_gui_autopsf > vmd_log.txt`

-j) `fep.py` generated the necessary ionized_fep files for the simulation.
+j) `fep.py` generates the necessary ionized_fep files for the simulation.

 k) `min-max.py` returns the coordinates of the center of the box.